 MOURI Tech is one of the youngest companies in India to achieve CMMI-Level 5 certification, which reflects their commitment to the quality and efficiency of their services.
-As of September 3rd, 2024, MOURI Tech had a Glassdoor rating of 3.6 on a scale of 1 - 5, being among one of the highest for Indian IT services companies.
+As of May 1st, 2025, MOURI Tech had a Glassdoor rating of 3.8 on a scale of 1 to 5, being among one of the highest for Indian IT services companies.
 Companies engaged in the technology industry are required to provide a greater deal of employee satisfaction and morale through providing professional incentives and enable digital maturity through collaborative support from the workforce.